Field school (Israel)

 In Israel, field schools are institutions primarily aimed at providing accommodation and guidance services for various tourists.
-There are twelve field schools across the country in proximinty to nature reserves.
+There are twelve field schools across the country in proximity to nature reserves.
 Their locations range from Mount Hermon in the north to Eilat in the south.

 All but two are managed by the Society for the Protection of Nature in Israel (SPNI).
 The two exceptions are the field schools at Kfar Etzion and the Sha'ar HaGai Field School in Moshav Beit Meir.

 History

 The first field school in Israel was established in Ein Gedi in 1960, and in 1963 the second field school was established in Sde Boker.
 By 1966, there were seven field schools in Israel: Ein Gedi, Sde Boker, Eilat, Hof HaCarmel, Mount Meron, Western Galilee, and Moshav Bar Giora.
 Field schools were also established during the 1970s in Sharm El-Sheikh, Yamit, and Saint Catherine, while Israel occupied the Sinai Peninsula.
 Those schools closed in 1981 when Israel withdrew from the Sinai Peninsula as part of the Egypt–Israel peace treaty.
 In 1975, a field school was established in Ofra.